helixsoftco/wagtail-webpack-dokku/README.md

 The django admin site of the project can be accessed at `localhost:8000/admin`

-By default the development configuration creates a superuser with the following credentials:
+By default, the development configuration creates a superuser with the following credentials:

 ```
 Username: admin